 Singapore has a reputation for replacing buildings once they reach 10 years of age with newer marble and glass structures.
 Both furnished and unfurnished accommodation is available in Singapore, so this should be taken into account when deciding whether to ship goods from home.

-Apartments: A common choice among expats, apartments are a more basic version of condominiums.
-Many apartments are HBD-subsidised which, provided that they qualify, can save expats some money.
+A common choice among expats, apartments are (mainly) smaller self-contained units in larger buildings; referred to as 'flats' in some parts of the world such as the UK.
+Many apartments are HBD-subsidised which can save expats some money.

-Condominiums: These complexes are similar to apartments but are more luxurious and will generally offer basic facilities, and some offer a full suite including a pool, gym, playground, tennis and squash courts, and 24-hour security.
+These complexes are similar to apartments but are more luxurious and will generally offer a wide range of facilities.
+Those at the top of the scale will offer a full suite of facilities including a pool, gym, playground, tennis and squash courts, as well as 24-hour security.

-Semi-detached: These are houses attached to one another on one side or more.
-Though they aren't freestanding, semi-detached houses are more spacious than apartments and condominiums.
+These are houses attached to one another on one side or more.
+Though they aren't free-standing, semi-detached houses are more spacious than apartments and condominiums.